 Multiple storage options

-TL-SC3430N provides multiple storage options making storage more reliable and convenient, and is equipped with an SD card for additional storage or backup.
+The TL-SC3430N provides multiple storage options making storage more reliable and convenient, and is equipped with an SD card for additional storage or backup.
 It is an addition to existing options where users can store video content on their local PCs or NAS drives..

 Multiple remote viewing options

-TL-SC3430N provides users with a variety of flexible remote viewing options.
-Users can view on their cameras over the Internet from their 3G mobile phones, laptops or tablets, como un teléfono Android o iPad con activación 3G.
+The TL-SC3430N provides users with a variety of flexible remote viewing options.
+Users can view their cameras over the Internet from their 3G mobile phones, laptops or tablets, como un teléfono Android o iPad con activación 3G.

-Subscribe to our RSS feed And you won't miss anything.
+Subscribe to our NEWSLETTER and you won't miss anything.